lpsinger/gwcelery/doc/quickstart.rst

 To start
 --------

-Before starting GWCelery, you need to authenticate for access to GraceDb and LVAlert and make sure that you have a Redis server running.
+Before starting GWCelery, you need to authenticate for access to GraceDB and LVAlert and make sure that you have a Redis server running.
 Once you have completed those steps, you can start each of the GWCelery manually.

 Authentication
 ~~~~~~~~~~~~~~

-To authenticate for GraceDb, obtain grid credentials from the `LSC
+To authenticate for GraceDB, obtain grid credentials from the `LSC
 DataGrid Client`_ by running ``ligo-proxy-init``::

     $ ligo-proxy-init albert.einstein